 AppDynamics Serverless Application Performance Monitoring (Serverless APM) for AWS Lambda gives you visibility into the performance of your application's components that run as functions on serverless compute environments.

-Serverless APM gives you an end-to-end view of applications, including microservices that are implemented as serverless functions, through business transaction correlation.
+Serverless APM gives you an end-to-end view of applications through business transaction correlation.
 Serverless APM correlates business transactions between AWS Lambda functions and:

-- end-user devices instrumented with AppDynamics End User Monitoring (EUM) agents
+- devices instrumented with AppDynamics End User Monitoring (EUM) agents

-Additionally, Serverless APM correlates business transactions through serverless functions, such an AWS Lambda that invokes another AWS Lambda function.
+Additionally, Serverless APM correlates business transactions through serverless functions, such an AWS Lambda function that invokes another function.

 Serverless APM in the Controller

-When business applications have instrumented serverless functions, the Controller experience differs slightly in flow maps, dashboards and metric browser pages, and health rules.
+When business applications contain serverless functions, the Controller experience differs slightly in flow maps, dashboards and metric browser pages, and health rules.

-Flow maps are a dynamic visual representation of the components and activities of your monitored application environment.
+Flow maps are a dynamic visual representation of your monitored environment's components and activities.
 When business applications have serverless functions, you cannot view the nodes within flow map tiers because of the opaque nature of serverless platforms.
 A serverless icon replaces the node count in the application flow map.

-The screenshot depicts an application composed of AWS Lambda tiers:
+The screenshot below depicts an application composed of AWS Lambda tiers:

 Dashboards and Metric Browser Pages